-Former Southern California Mayor Pleads Guilty to Acting as Chinese Government Agent
+Former Southern California Mayor Pleads Guilty to Acting as Agent for Chinese Government

 1-Minute Brief

-The case highlights concerns over foreign influence operations and the enforcement of laws regulating unregistered agents in the United States.
+The case highlights concerns about foreign influence operations and the legal risks for U.S. officials involved in undisclosed foreign activities.

 Key Facts

-- Eileen Li Wang, a former Southern California mayor, pleaded guilty to acting as an unregistered agent for China.
+- Eileen Li Wang, a former mayor of Arcadia, California, pleaded guilty to acting as an unregistered agent of China's government.

-- Wang faces up to 10 years in prison following her guilty plea.
+- Wang faces up to 10 years in prison as a result of her guilty plea.

 What Happened

-Eileen Li Wang, who previously served as a mayor in Southern California, admitted in court to acting as an unregistered agent for the Chinese government.
+Eileen Li Wang, former mayor of Arcadia, California, admitted in court to acting as an unregistered agent for the Chinese government and spreading its propaganda in the U.S.

 Why It Matters